MMS-VPR: Multimodal Street-Level Visual Place Recognition Dataset and Benchmark: Further Details of MMS-VPR Dataset

-All data in this dataset were collected and curated by the authors.
-The dataset is released under the \href{https://creativecommons.org/licenses/by/4.0/}{Creative Commons Attribution 4.0 International (CC BY 4.0)} license, which permits use, sharing, and adaptation for any purpose, including commercial, with appropriate credit.
-No third-party datasets, models, or copyrighted material were used in the construction of this dataset.
+The dataset is released under the \href{https://creativecommons.org/licenses/by/4.0/}{Creative Commons Attribution 4.0 International (CC BY 4.0)} license, permitting use, sharing, and adaptation for any purpose, including commercial applications, with appropriate attribution.
+All data were collected and curated by the authors without using third-party copyrighted material.

-If you use this dataset in your research, please cite our NeurIPS 2025 Datasets and Benchmarks submission (citation to be updated upon acceptance).
-The dataset and accompanying documentation are available at our Hugging Face repository\footnote{\url{https://huggingface.co/datasets/Yiwei-Ou/MMS-VPR}}.

-\section{Ethics Statement}
+\subsubsection{Ethics Statement}

-Our research adheres to the NeurIPS Code of Ethics.\footnote{\url{https://neurips.cc/public/EthicsGuidelines}} All data in the MMS-VPR dataset were collected in publicly accessible outdoor commercial spaces (i.e., pedestrian streets and open-air shopping districts) without capturing personally identifiable information (PII) or any restricted/private areas.
-Data acquisition was conducted using handheld consumer devices at eye level, following three core ethical and methodological principles:
+Our research adheres to ACM and KDD ethical guidelines.
+All data were collected in publicly accessible outdoor commercial spaces (pedestrian streets and open-air shopping plazas) during daytime and evening hours.
+Data acquisition followed strict ethical principles: